Denver Homes Online

 A Short Sale Spares Greater Financial Hardship

 With both a short sale or foreclosure, the homeowner ultimately loses their home or property.
-In the case of a short sale, however, the financial hardship is far less severe.
-A short sale will certainly have an unfavorable impact on one's credit score, but in the case of foreclosure, the impact is far more destructive.
-Take a moment to review the chart, below, which compares the probably outcome on your credit score between these two alternatives.
+In the case of a short sale, however, the financial hardship may be less severe.
+A short sale has an adverse impact on one's credit score, but in the case of foreclosure, that impact is far more painful.
+Just review the chart below, that compares the probable outcome on your credit between the two alternatives.

-After a successful short sale, many homeowners are actually eligible to obtain a new mortgage loan for the purchase a replacement home.
-In the case of a foreclosure though, that wait period is typically a minimum of 3 to 7 years.
+One benefit to a successful short sale is that some homeowners are now eligible to obtain a new mortgage loan for the purchase of a replacement house.
+That is not possible with a foreclosure.
+The typical wait period is a minimum of 3 to 7 years.

-● Homeowner owes $200,000 on their mortgage, but the fair market value is less than that.
+● Homeowner owes $200,000 on their mortgage, but the fair market value is less.

 ● Homeowner puts house on the market as a Short Sale.